ysabellelenon/qrbarcode/docs/PROCESS.md

      * Good count
      * No Good count

-3. Session Independence:
+3. Session and Box Management:
-   - Each session maintains completely independent group numbering
+   - Each box represents a new scanning session
-   - Groups from different sessions must never merge or combine
+   - When QTY per box is reached:
+     * Prompt user to scan new article label
+     * Start new session with new box
+     * Maintain all historical data from previous sessions:
+       - Previous scans table data
+       - Total inspection quantity
+       - Cumulative Good/No Good counts
+   - Continuous Counting Across Sessions:
+     * Total inspection quantity accumulates across all sessions
+     * Good/No Good counts continue incrementing across sessions
+     * Previous scans table shows all historical scans
-   - Group numbers restart from 1 in each new session
+     * Group numbers restart from 1 in each new session
-   - Example: If first session has group 1 with 2 scans:
-     * Second session's first group should be group 1, not group 2
-     * Second session's scans should form their own groups
-     * Previous session's incomplete groups stay as-is
+     * Box-specific quantities track only current box

 4. Display Requirements:
    - Previous scans table must show clear session boundaries